 The Governing body must ensure that procedures are in place to manage safeguarding concerns of allegations against staff, supply staff, governors, volunteers, visitors or contractors where they could pose a risk of harm to children.
+This must include those concerns which do not meet threshold (low-level concerns).
 The guidance in Part four of Keeping children safe in education must be followed if there were any such concerns.